Fernando Guerrero (boxer)

-Fernando Guerrero De La Cruz (born 12 October 1986) is a Dominican-American middleweight professional boxer.
+Fernando Guerrero De La Cruz (born 12 October 1986) is a Dominican-born American middleweight professional boxer.

 Early life

 Guerrero was born in the Dominican Republic and also has Haitian roots from his father's side of the family.
 His parental grandfather's surname was Guerrier.
 He moved to Salisbury, Maryland as a youth and attended Parkside High School.

 Amateur career

 Guerrero began to get noticed at age 16, when he competed in competitions at the US National Junior Olympics and World Cadet Junior Olympics.
 He defeated favored Shawn Porter.
 He won a silver medal at the 2006 National Golden Gloves Tournament and went on to win the National AAU championship at middleweight.
 He defeated Shawn Porter and several other notable US Amateurs at the 2007 Golden Gloves tournament and for the 2007 US Championship; however, Porter won their final amateur encounter at the 2008 US Olympic trials, eventually losing to 2008 US Olympian Shawn Estrada.